Setting Up Port Knocking

 Enable Node Port

 Depending which network this node is for will determine what port you open here.
-For mainnet use 4001
+For mainnet use 4001, devnet use 4002, and testnet use 4000 and public API which is by default located on port 4003.

 We don’t want to open any more ports than required to operate securely so we will open P2P port depending on the network (in our example for mainnet) and public API port.